MichelDeudon/formations/content/en/c/physique-chimie/superconductivity.md

   - Superconductivity
 ---

-Pairs of Coopers at low temperatures
+Pairs of Coopers at low temperatures (BSc/MSc).

 <!--more-->

 ## Example of magnetic levitation

 {{< figure src="super-conductivity/img1.jpg" caption="Meissner effect demo.
-The material cooled to a sufficiently low temperature (here with liquid nitrogen at 77.36 K) acts like a magnet.
-This is explained by the pairs of Coopers, unity is strength.
+The material cooled to a sufficiently low temperature (here with liquid nitrogen at 77.3K) acts like a magnet.
+This is explained by the pairs of Coopers.
 [Paris-Saclay University](https://hebergement.universite-paris-saclay.fr/supraconductivite/supra/fr/supra-explication-cooper.php).">}}

 ## Nanoscopic structure

-{{< figure src="super-conductivity/img2.jpg" caption="Observation of YBaCuO under a scanning electron microscope (SEM).">}}
+{{< figure src="super-conductivity/img2.jpg" caption="Observation of a supra conductor, using a scanning electron microscope (SEM).">}}

 ## Phase diagram